kororo/excelcy/README.rst

 FAQ
 ---

-**Q. What is that idx columns in the Excel sheet?**
+**Q) What is that idx columns in the Excel sheet?**

-A. The idea is to give reference between two things.
+A) The idea is to give reference between two things.
 Imagine in sheet "train", like to know where the sentence generated from in sheet "source".

-**Q. Can ExcelCy import/export to X, Y, Z data format?**
+**Q) Can ExcelCy import/export to X, Y, Z data format?**

-A. ExcelCy has strong and well-defined data storage, thanks to `attrs <https://github.com/python-attrs/attrs>`__.
+A) ExcelCy has strong and well-defined data storage, thanks to `attrs <https://github.com/python-attrs/attrs>`__.

 Acknowledgement
 ---------------